MalikTalha03/CalculatorReact/README.md

 ## Description

-This is a simple calculator built using React.
-It performs basic arithmetic operations.
+This is a calculator app built using React.
+It is a simple calculator that can perform basic arithmetic operations like addition, subtraction, multiplication, division and other calculator functions and buttons.
+It have a quote section that displays a random quote on every page refresh.

 ## Built With